Bounding Evidence and Estimating Log-Likelihood in VAE: THEORETICAL STUDY

-provided $ka>1$.
-Now, even though this means that we can find $k$ large enough to decrease a variational gap sufficiently, we see that when the value of $a$ approaches 0 we may obtain an enormous gap even for a large $k$.
-Taking into consideration the properties of the Gamma distribution, this phenomenon means that when we sample from $X$, we obtain arbitrary small (positive) values more and more likely.
-In practice, such a situation may appear in a VAE setting when we are dealing with outliers, which is a direct motivation for the improvement introduced in the next subsection.
+However, note that even though this means that we can find $k$ large enough to decrease a variational gap sufficiently, we also see that when the value of $a$ approaches 0, we may be forced to wait for such an effect quite a long while increasing the value of $k$.
+This is a direct motivation for the improvement introduced in the next subsection. \end{remark}

-\subsection{Improved bounds for variational gap}
+\subsection{Improved Bounds for Variational Gap}

-In this subsection, we provide another technique, which is crucial in the estimation of the size of the variational gap and \marcin{addresses the problem described at the end of the previous subsection.
-Although we start with a general proposition, which idea lies in generalizing the estimations obtained by the concavity, we eventually fix our attention on the case $f=\log$.}
+In this subsection, we provide another technique, which is crucial in the estimation of the size of the variational \mm{gap and} addresses the problem described in \Cref{rem:gammasample}.
+Although we start with a general proposition, the idea of which lies in generalizing the \mm{bounds} obtained by the concavity, we eventually fix our attention on the case $f=\log$.

 \begin{proposition} Assume that $f$, $g$, and $h$ are arbitrary functions such that

 Then

 where $X$ and $Y$ are two independent random variables with the same distribution. \end{proposition}